ncshy/Linux-Investigations/investigate_ReceivePacketSteering/README.md

 ```

-Now when the selected CPU's softirq context is in effect, the backlog device's input_pkt_queue is traversed and each packet is further processed on that selected CPU, thus effectively achieving the end goal of splitting the set of packets into subsets across multiple CPU cores. <br>
+Now when the selected CPU's softirq context is in effect, the backlog device's input_pkt_queue is traversed and each packet is further processed on that selected CPU, thus *effectively achieving the end goal of splitting the set of packets into subsets across multiple CPU cores*. <br>

 As a final note, for non-NAPI devices using RPS, netif_rx is invoked during interrupt context and it can select the RPS cpu and add it to the backlog_dev; which is then run later, in softirq context. <br>